FaheerHakim/LittleSun-Project/README.md

 # LittleSun-Project 🌻

-# Team: Milana Charlotte & Faheer
+# Team: Milana, Charlotte & Faheer

 # For the Little Sun project in Zambia, we need to build a web based application that would allow the organization to organize work in their centers.
 We will come up with a solution that allows managers to create work schedules and plan shifts for workers in a user friendly way.